Broadband and Optical Networking

 In the backbone, we are reinventing capacity management -- finding innovative ways to decide how much capacity to put in a network, where to put it, how to manage it, and how to keep track of it.
 The goal is to minimize capital costs, while enabling networks to provide a wide variety of on-demand customer services, as well as fixed services, while meeting resilience and fault-tolerance requirements.

-- Demand for more secure fiber optic communications now permeates our economy -- it is a goal of government entities and virtually all large enterprises.
+Demand for more secure fiber optic communications now permeates our economy -- it is a goal of government entities and virtually all large enterprises.
 Applied Communication Sciences is playing a leading role in moving the highly speculative field of Quantum Communications toward commercial applications to enable "absolute security" over fiber strands.
 The result will be the ability to prevent any unauthorized person from intercepting data sent over fiber, and to immediately detect any attempt at intrusion.
+Additional details on our quantum work can be discovered here.

 - Research Areas